from "Management"

 ---I was president of the Alaska Fire Chief’s Association, and was in the middle of an Association conference in Juneau, when during a break, I was being interviewed by a TV news crew…. the reporter asked my views on some recent newsworthy problems that were occurring in Fairbanks.

-Fairbanks city fathers and the firefighters union.
+---A bitter dispute arose between the Fairbanks city fathers and the firefighters union.
 I doubt that the reporter knew I was a volunteer, and that volunteers don’t always see eye-to-eye with career fire fighters.
 But he knew I was a chief, and perhaps he thought that I might make an anti-union statement.
 I knew that those firefighters up there were making lots of money, and apparently the public – upon learning how much – got a bit frazzled.
 But I knew a bit more about Fairbanks, too.
 I knew that when the….pipeline was being built, people across the state were leaving their regular jobs to make big bucks constructing that pipeline.
 I knew that Fairbanks had dramatically increased firefighter’s wages to keep them there.
 For the most part, it worked.
 But there was more.

 ---Without sounding too scolding, I explained to the reporter that Fairbanks was a city that was “built to burn”.
 That city was “the last bastion of the Great American Libertarian whose anti-government views fought every attempt at common sense fire code enforcement.
 Because of this anti-regulation mind-set, the city fathers created a tinder-box city.
 Then they have the gall to resent paying firefighters who risk their necks dealing with that mess.”